Powerlearnproject/se-day1-assignment-Bolutifeolaifa/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
-It involves software product design, development, testing, deployment, and maintenance.
+It involves software product design, development, testing, deployment and maintenance.
 Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
- Milestones include:
+ Milestones includes:
- -The development of programming languages (e.g., Fortran, C), the establishment of software engineering as a discipline in the 1960s.
+ -The development of programming languages (e.g., Fortran, C).
+ -the establishment of software engineering as a discipline in the 1960s.
  -the advent of structured programming in the 1970s.
- -the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
 The Software Development Life Cycle (SDLC) consists of several phases, including:
+-Requirement
+-Design
+-Implementation
+-Testing
+-Deployment
+-Maintainance
 - Requirements: Gathering and documenting user needs and system requirements.
 - Design: Creating high-level and detailed designs of the software architecture and user interface.
 - Implementation: Writing code and building the software according to the design specifications.